Reflection positivity and invertible topological phases: Involutions on categories and duality

-Proposition~\ref{thm:44} asserts that every object in a bordism category has a canonical hermitian structure.
+Proposition~\ref{thm:44} asserts that every object in a bordism category carries a hermitian structure.
 Observe that if $F\:\sB\to\sC$ is an equivariant symmetric monoidal functor between symmetric monoidal categories with involution, as in Definition~\ref{thm:17}, then the image of a hermitian structure on an object $b\in \sB$ is a hermitian structure on~$Fb$.